66flags/inline-syscall/README.md

 ## Calling imports
 This single header library also includes a macro where you can call exports without imports showing up directly in your import list.
-You can call any import directly like this.
+You can call any function like this.

 ```cpp
 INVOKE_LAZY_FN( int, MessageBoxA, NULL, "Hello world.", "MessageBox", MB_OK );